hyphacoop/cosmos-ansible/examples/README.md

 ## Join the Interchain Security Mini-Testnets

-Set up nodes to join the [Interchain Security Testnet](https://informalsystems.notion.site/Interchain-Security-Testnet-cc65af3d57724c2bab52a04f3f3d3a7d).
+Set up nodes to join the [Interchain Security Testnet](https://informalsystems.notion.site/Interchain-Security-Testnet-cc65af3d57724c2bab52a04f3f3d3a7d) and run a validator.

 ### Provider chain